ACE Help Center & Contact

 ● How many housing applications do ACE students need to fill out?

-o ACE students need to fill out the summer housing application.
-If students would like to continue to live on campus during the fall 2017 and spring 2018 semesters, they need to please fill out a second housing application.
+o ACE students need to fill out the summer ACE housing application.
+If students would like to continue to live on campus during the fall 2018 and spring 2019 semesters, they need to please fill out a second housing application.
 ACE students have the option to remain in their same room throughout their entire first year (July-May).
 We strongly endorse this option as ACE students will only have to move into the residence hall once and our main goal is to help to build a strong, dependable ACE community.
 ACE staff are planning to continue programs in Poplar Hall during the fall and spring semesters to further support the ACE student's transition.
-If you would like to remain in the same residence hall, make sure to select Poplar Hall as your preference on the fall 2017 and spring 2018 housing application.
+If you would like to remain in the same residence hall, make sure to select Poplar Hall as your preference on the fall 2018 and spring 2019 housing application.
 We look forward to meeting you when ACE moves in on July 9th.

 ● Can I bring a car?